 The Behavioural Science Group at WBS was founded in 2010, with the goal of linking theoretical and policy challenges in the social sciences with experimental methods and results drawn from the natural sciences.
 The interests of the group include behavioural and experimental economics, cognitive science, judgement and decision making, and the application of economic methods to social phenomena not generally included within economics.
-The group has a dedicated state-of-the-art research laboratory, completed in 2011.
+The group has a dedicated state-of-the-art research laboratory, including a standalone eye-tracking laboratory .
 The group aims to continue its rapid expansion, with the aim of being an internationally leading hub for research in this field.
 The group works extensively with the public and private sectors.

 Behavioural science brings together many disciplines to study human behaviour, such as psychology, economics, and biology.
 The interests of the group include behavioural and experimental economics, cognitive science, judgement and decision making, and the application of economic methods to social phenomena not traditionally included within economics.
 We examine these topics using quantitative methods, such as experiments, dataset analyses, modelling, and simulations.